PatrickMurray78/emerging-tech/README.md

 | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PatrickMurray78/emerging-tech/main?filepath=scikit-learn.ipynb) | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PatrickMurray78/emerging-tech/main?filepath=quantum-deutsch.ipynb) |
 <br>

-If we would like to run using Jupyter Lab or Docker, the initial steps are the same.
+If you would like to run using Jupyter Lab or Docker, the initial steps are the same.
 1. Open CMD or Terminal
 2. Navigate to the folder you wish to clone this repo into
 3. You may make a folder by typing `mkdir folderName`